25 July 2019

 “Trans In America: Texas Strong has set the standard for innovation and creativity on the Internet,” said Claire Graves, Executive Director of The Webby Awards.
 “This award is a testament to the skill, ingenuity, and vision of its creators.”

-The star-studded Webby Awards ceremony will be held on Monday May 13, 2019, at Cipriani Wall Street in New York City, where winners will have an opportunity to deliver one of The Webby Awards’ famous 5-Word Speeches.
+The Webby Awards ceremony was held on 13 May at Cipriani Wall Street in New York City, where the Trans In America team joined winners including Issa Rae, Michael Douglas and Monica Lewinsky in delivering one of the Webbys’ famous 5-Word Speeches: “Great Stories Make People Change.”

 TRANS IN AMERICA: TEXAS STRONG selected for South By Southwest (SXSW) 2019!